-Obsessive compulsive disorder (OCD) can become all-consuming, and you may feel like your entire days become filled with it.
+Obsessive compulsive disorder (OCD) can become all-consuming, and you may feel like your entire day becomes filled with it.
 It’s estimated that OCD affects about 1% of adults in the United States.
-This mental health condition causes uncontrollable excessive thoughts, obsession, and the urge to act on compulsive behaviors that are often irrational.
+This mental health condition causes uncontrollable intrusive thoughts, obsession, and the urge to act on compulsive behaviors that are often irrational.
 It can be an overwhelming, frustrating, sometimes frightening anxiety disorder that you feel like you can’t escape.

 “Having OCD is not your fault.
 It’s not a character flaw or something you did wrong.
 There is hope to manage OCD symptoms successfully so that you can achieve your goals.”